peter-kimanzi/water-ripple-effect/README.md

 # water-ripple-effect
-This is a page showing ripple js library can do
+This is a page showing what ripple js library can do

 ## Technologies used
 * JQUERY